Introduction to Qflow tools

 This tool enables users to start and monitor flows.

-Fig. 79 Qflow Task
+Fig. 107 Qflow Task

 Several operations can be carried out.
 These range from answering pending tasks or queries, to reviewing notifications, starting flows, etc. Processes are started within the “Start process” section.
-Available templates bearing a production version can also be found there.
+Available templates bearing a published version can also be found there.

-Fig. 80 Flow form example
+Fig. 108 Flow form example

 Flow information can be seen through views, charts, KPIs and dashboards.